 Personal, Social, Health & Economics (PSHE) education aims to help improve the ways in which students learn, relate to others, grow socially, choose healthy lifestyles and become independent citizens playing a positive part in society.

-Our PSHE program also ensure that our students receive appropriate Relationships, Sex and Health Education (RSHE) and that the statutory provision requirements are met.
-This work all combines to help students develop during their time at Fitzharrys so that they are able to make well informed life choices both now and in the future as adults.
+Our PSHE programme also ensure that our students receive appropriate Relationships, Sex and Health Education (RSHE) and that the statutory provision requirements are met.
+This work all combines to help students develop during their time at Fitzharrys so that they are able to make well-informed life choices both now and in the future as adults.

 The aim of the school’s Relationship, Health and Sex Education programme is for students to: